LuckierDodge/eratosthenes-sieve/README.md

 # eratosthenes-sieve

-Simple test project for an implementation of the Sieve of Eratosthenes.
+Simple test project for an implementation of the Sieve of Eratosthenes in Python3.

 ## Usage

 Simply clone the repo and run
-`python sieve.py`
+`python3 sieve.py`
-on any system with python version 2.7+

 # Looking for More?